tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-zipkin-server/README.md

 This is zipkin server for visualizing and querying traces, which are received over HTTP from `gs-games-*` microservices (enabled for automatic instrumentation of traces using Spring Cloud Sleuth).

-Zipkin is a distributed tracing system.
+[Zipkin](https://github.com/openzipkin/zipkin) is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 It manages both the collection and lookup of this data.
 Zipkin’s design is based on the Google Dapper paper.
+This project includes a dependency-free library and a spring-boot server.
+Storage options include in-memory, JDBC (mysql), Cassandra, and Elasticsearch.
+See [Zipkin Quickstart](https://zipkin.io/pages/quickstart.html).

 Spring Cloud Sleuth implements a distributed tracing solution for Spring Cloud.
 It also borrows Dapper’s terminology.